clovaai/voxceleb_trainer/README.md

   - If you are running more than one distributed training session, you need to change the port.

-  - At every epoch, the whole dataset is passed through **each** GPU once.
-Therefore `test_interval` and `max_epochs` must be divided by the number of GPUs for the same number of forward passes as single GPU training.

 ### Data

 The [VoxCeleb](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/) datasets are used for these experiments.